-Janet Venn-Brown’s travels took her around Europe, particularly England and Scandinavia, before she settled in Rome for 40 years.
-She found a flat close by for her friend Justin O’Brien when he arrived, and was one of the painting circle there that included visitors like Martin Sharpe, Arthur Boyd, Donald Friend and Margaret Olley as well as locals Jeffrey Smart.
-David Malouf and so on.
+Janet Venn-Brown’s travels in the early 1950’s, took her around Europe particularly England and Scandinavia, before she settled in Rome for 40 years.
+She found a flat close by for her friend Justin O’Brien when he arrived, and was one of the painting circle there that included visitors like Martin Sharpe, Arthur Boyd, Donald Friend and Margaret Olley as well as locals Jeffrey Smart, David Malouf and others.

 Well, Janet Van Brown, she’s a great friend of mine.
 She lives just down the road.
 She lives in… I live in 31, she lives in 11, in the same street.
 Ah, Janet’s… ah… I mean she’s painting all the time and she’s… she’s… she was doing… she used to do just scenes of… mostly scenes of… of Rome.
 And then she started doing interiors.

 Justin O’Brien, excerpt from interview by Heather Rusden recorded in Woollahra on 15 November 1989.Justin O’Brien, excerpt from interview by Heather Rusden recorded in Woollahra on 15 November 1989.

 And it was in Rome that she met Wael Zuaiter, the Palestinian intellectual, who captured her heart when he sang to her so sweetly ‘It was a lover and his lass’ as they walked the banks of the Tiber.
 He had a trained voice.